 Another favorite twist on cheeseburgers is our easy foil packet dinner Cheeseburger Hobo Packets!

-What Ingredients do I need for Juicy Lucy Hamburgers?
+Ingredients Needed for a Juicy Lucy

 If you’d rather skip my (very helpful, I think) tips and tricks, essential cooking info, and similar recipe ideas – and get straight to this delicious this easy Jucy Lucy recipe – simply scroll to the bottom of the page where you can find the printable recipe card.